-Make a note of flood damage
+Keep proof of flood damage

 When you return home, you’ll need to record the flood damage so you can show it to the insurance company.
-Make sure you do not remove or replace any items damaged without prior approval from your insurance company.
-The loss adjuster will need to know how much damage the flooding has caused for their assessment, so:

 - use a permanent ink pen to mark the highest level that the flood water reached on the walls of each room

-Keep a record of everything related to your claim
+Keep a record of your claim

 - who you spoke to